rzuberi/cell-SCT/journal.md

 Thursday 15/06/22
 - Did the final step (cleaning the cells) of the EdU staining protocol at the Genome Centre then went down to use one of the microscopes to take pictures of the cells with Jesus which he sent me the data of.
-- Successfully filter out the cells and made a method to create bounding boxes around each of them (to crop the image) that can then be applied on the predictions for comparison.
+- Successfully filter out the cells and made a method to create bounding boxes around each of them (to crop the image) that can then be applied on the predictions for comparison (started a new notebook just for that part to have it be a clean demonstration).
 - Successfully trained a CellPose2 model in Colab with Channel 0 images.
 - Note that both of these last two points are in a messy notebook and will require cleaning-up/refactoring tomorrow.
 Also need to be uploaded to GitHub soon to get feedback next week.
 - Ivor's weekly reading group did not happen today.